caballero03/SignalK-SensESP-CYD-Display/README.md

 4) vi startup.sh # Edit the last line by adding ``` --sample-nmea0183-data``` at the end.
 This gives us a repeating boat data stream to use for testing.
 5) docker-compose up -d

+After you get the Signal K server container up and running, you will need to setup an admin users' credentials.
+Since I didn't bother to make a volume to store the servers' data, this process would need to be repeated if the container is removed.